Cultural Heritage

 Impact

-• Passing on the Museum's scientific and historical heritage to future generations
+• Looking to the Future: passing on the scientific and historical heritage of the Museum to future generations.

 Donate Now